Percival Mew Gull: G-AEKL

 The first E2H, G-AEKL, was fitted with a De Havilland Gipsy Six Series I, and became Percival's personal mount.
 In July 1936 he finished 4th in the King's Cup Race.
 Later in August, he finished 7th in the 174 mi race for the Folkestone Trophy.
 G-AEKL was sold and re-engined and modified to enter in the 1936 Schlesinger Race from England to South Africa 6,154 mi.
 Ten days before the start, G-AEKL was involved in a fatal taxiing accident at Liverpool Speke Airport, in which Tom Campbell Black was killed and the aircraft was withdrawn from the race.
 Rebuilt in 1937, its new owner Charles Gardner re-painted G-AEKL in his own 'house colours' of two-tone blue.
-Progressively modified it, an engine swap for another Gypsy Six Series II from the destroyed G-AEMO - moving the CG forward, and bracing-up main undercarriage with steel cables to reduce drag - a common practice at the time, and tuning the engine.
+Progressively modified it, an engine swap for another Gipsy Six Series II from the destroyed G-AEMO - moving the CG forward, and bracing-up main undercarriage with steel cables to reduce drag - a common practice at the time, and tuning the engine.
 G-AEKL won the Newcastle Race and the King's Cup that year.
 In the 1937 King's Cup air race, G-AEKL was 1st with Charles Gardner at the controls in his house-colours of dark blue with pale blue lettering and trim.
 He averaged 234 mph over the 1,442 mi course.
 The 1938 King's Cup was a 1012 mi event and Giles Guthrie in his red mostly unmodified E2H G-AEKL placed 2nd.
-G-AEKL was rebuilt twice, was fitted with three engines, at least five different airscrews and had six paint schemes.
+G-AEKL was rebuilt twice, was fitted with three engines, at least five airscrews and had six paint schemes.
 Subsequently, the aircraft passed through several hands before being destroyed by German bombs at Lympne early in the war.